PJordano-Lab/MS_individual-based_networks/networks/README.md

     that each interaction represents a proportion from the total interaction count, therefore the sum of all interactions equals 1.
-    These nets are generated as output from the code "nets_standarization.Rmd".
+    These nets are generated as output from the code “nets_standarization.Rmd”.

 5)  **nets_post** - contains 1000 posterior distribution counts for each
     individual-based network reconstructed using a Bayesian-framework
     that accounts for differential sampling effort and interaction uncertainty.
-These nets are generated as output from the code "Bayes_varying_pref.Rmd".
+These nets are generated as output from the code “Bayes_varying_pref.Rmd”.

 6)  **nets_post_std** - contains individual-based networks posteriors
     controlled by sampling effort and standardized to proportions.
-These nets are generated as output from the code "nets_standarization_Bayes.Rmd".
+These nets are generated as output from the code “nets_standarization_Bayes.Rmd”.

-The name of each file comprises **two numbers** separated by a dash "\_", first number indicates the study and second number the population (in case there is more than one).
-Study and population numbers identifiers are provided in "selected_individual_networks.xlsx" and in [list_nets_full_ref.pdf](list_nets_full_ref.pdf) .
+The name of each file comprises **two numbers** separated by a dash “\_”, first number indicates the study and second number the population (in case there is more than one).
+Study and population numbers identifiers are provided in “selected_individual_networks.xlsx” and in [list_nets_full_ref.pdf](list_nets_full_ref.pdf) .